Rajib-Ahmed32/Rajib-Ahmed32/README.md

 ##  Collaboration & Learning

-- Open to **MERN stack projects**, API development, and real-world full-stack apps.
+- Open to **Frontend projects**, API development, and real-world full-stack apps.
 - Interested in contributing to **Next.js** and **TypeScript** projects.